inside top of book cover

 A raceme is an unbranched inflorescence with spikelets attached by short stalks (pedicels) to the rachis.
 Spikelets that are sessile—attached directly to the rachis without pedicels or branches—form a spike (an example is shown in Fig. 4A, above).
 Because pedicels can be very short, the distinction between spikes and racemes is not always an easy one to determine in the field; on the other hand, this distinction is a technicality compensated for in our key by not requiring a decision where the pedicels are extremely short.

 20a (To last page12) Job's tears inflorescences Grass plant with numerous separate inflorescences, some terminal (from end of culm) and others axillary (from a lower node, arising inside the leaf sheath); each inflorescence consisting of an ovoid (egg-shaped), 1/4 inch (5 to 15 mm) green, purple, or (at maturity) lusterous white or bluish, hard cupule on a stout peduncle and supporting two racemes: one male (with anthers) and one female. { A large grass with wide leaves, found typically in or very near streams (Figs. 4C, 4H, 4I).
-Job's tears, pū‘ohe‘ohe [HAW - NAT], bilen [GUM - NAT]
+Job's tears, pū‘ohe‘ohe [HAW - NAT] [FACW]; bilen [GUM - NAT] [FACW]

 Coix lacryma-jobi L.